 The terminology “foundation repairs” or “retrofits” is generally used to describe proprietary systems .
 What is a proprietary system?????

 Many lenders now require that the manufactured home be attached to the land for the primary purpose of protecting their investment.
-Some states have specific strategies for the installation of foundation systems, the regulation of the types of products available and recordation of the documentation.
-However other states are more loosely regulated.
-In California for instance, for those mobilehomes and manufactured homes that were not originally installed on a 18551 or 433A foundation, there are a variety of State of California and FHA & HUD certified systems that can be installed expeditiously and cost effectively in order to retrofit a home to meet the lender’s specifications.
+In California, for manufactured homes that were not originally installed on a 18551 or 433A foundation, there are a variety of State of California and FHA & HUD pre-certified systems that can be installed expeditiously and cost effectively in order to retrofit a home to meet the lender’s specifications.
 The systems serve the dual purpose of providing a more secure support system and providing the lender with the assurance that your home and land are conjoined as real property.

-In a resident-owned park or on private property, once a permanent foundation system has been installed, the retrofit and 433A> (Title 25 Section: 18551) document convert the home from personal property into real property.
-FHA Loans and Reverse Mortgage loans require that the home meet the HUD Handbook, the additional certification of a registered engineer is also commonly required.
+In a resident-owned park or on private property, once a permanent foundation system has been installed, the retrofit and 433A document (Health and Safety Code, Title 25 Section: 18551) converts the home from personal property into real property.
+FHA Loans and Reverse Mortgage loans require that the home meet the HUD 1996 Handbook (PERMANENT FOUNDATION GUIDE FOR MANUFACTURED HOMES) and to comply the additional certification of a registered engineer is also commonly required.
 On The Level General Contractors offers a full-service, turn-key approach to dealing with realtors, lenders, escrow companies, appraisers, home inspectors, and residents of mobile and manufactured homes.
 We can generally expedite all phases of the retrofit process—from initial inspection and estimate to permitting and final inspection and recordation of any and all related documentation, i.e. 433A’s, as well as acting as a liaison for the Engineer’s Certification if required.